 Coordinate completion and maintenance of shareable, statewide Framework data, applications of geographic information system technologies, spatial project methodologies, and methods of funding.

-Coordinate with and assist the Oregon Department of Revenue in the ongoing development and implementation of the ORMAP program to further the process of land records modernization, including a comprehensive study of the costs, requirements, and benefits of a statewide digital cadastre system using technical support provided by the Oregon Geospatial Enterprise Office and the Oregon Department of Revenue.
+Coordinate with and assist the Oregon Department of Revenue in the ongoing implementation of the ORMAP program to further the process of land records modernization, and prepare a study of the costs, requirements, and benefits of a statewide digital cadastre system.

 Coordinate with the Federal Geographic Data Committee, the United States Geological Survey and other federal agencies in the development of Oregon spatial Framework data.